BartoliniAndBorderCollies/Restaurant_Management_System_REST_API/README.md

 - show specific
 - filter ASC/DESC by id, time, table, name

+This part will greatly improve work of restaurant because you will have the exact information about all reservations and you would know what is the occupation level at which hours, which tables are the most popular, which days, which hours.
+It will help to plan for example marketing campaigns to encourage people to come in lower hours or to plan a broader team of staff to be at work in the rushes hours.

-### Customer
+### 5. Customer
 - add
 - update
 - delete
 - show all
 - show specific
-- filter ASC/DESC by id, name, role, total_spent
+- filter ASC/DESC by id, name, role

+This part is about all users -> guests (clients) as well as members of a staff.
+Proposed roles: (ADMIN, OWNER, MANAGER, STAFF, CLIENT)

-### Report
+### 6. Report
-- generate a report using parameters
+It will be possible to generate a report depending on a role.
+For example OWNER could check sales in a specific month.
+MANAGER could check stock level in specific period of time.
-- download the report to excel file
+A report will be downloadable in excel file for further processing of data.